You do not need to know much about cheese to enjoy it. A few basics make the counter easier to read and help you spend better.

 What to Explore Next

-This quickstart is the door.
-If you want the full map of styles, continue to Cheese Types: A Comprehensive Guide.
-If boards are your next move, open The Art of the Cheese Plate.
-For what time does to flavor, read Cheese Aging, and for the longer backstory, read A Brief History of Cheese.
-The Afternoon We Made Mozzarella covers home cheesemaking in story form, and the Glossary remains the reference shelf.
+If you want more detail, read Cheese Types: A Comprehensive Guide , The Art of the Cheese Plate , Cheese Aging , or A Brief History of Cheese .
+The Afternoon We Made Mozzarella covers home cheesemaking, and the Glossary is the reference shelf.